aamiralidev/lsp/docs/workspace_didChangeWorkspaceFolders.md

 #### Request Structure

-Since `workspace/didChangeWorkspaceFolders` is a notification, there aren’t any direct responses from the server.
-However, it’s worth noting that the structure of the notification sent to the server includes an object representing the added or removed folders.
+Since `workspace/didChangeWorkspaceFolders` is a notification, there aren t any direct responses from the server.
+However, it s worth noting that the structure of the notification sent to the server includes an object representing the added or removed folders.

 **Request:**